-The LP02, manufactured by Hukseflux, is an ISO-second-class pyranometer that monitors solar radiation for the full solar spectrum range.
-It connects directly to a Campbell Scientific datalogger and is used for many meteorological applications.Read More
+The LP02, manufactured by Hukseflux, is an ISO 9060:2018 spectrally flat Class C (second class) pyranometer that monitors solar radiation for the full solar spectrum range.
+It produces a millivolt signal that is measured directly by a Campbell Scientific data logger.
+The LP02 can provide solar radiation measurements for a variety of meteorological applications.Read More

 The LP02 measures solar radiation with a high-quality blackened thermopile protected by a dome.
 The blackened thermopile provides a flat spectral response for the full solar spectrum range, which enables the LP02 to be used under plant canopies or lamps, when the sky is cloudy, and for reflected radiation measurements.